 Interior & Tech: The Eco has the same interior features as regular LE models.
 Miscellaneous: In addition to exterior badges, the Eco has chrome beltline trim to distinguish it from other models.

 Options: No options are available for the base LE Eco.
-The LE Eco Plus includes 16-inch alloy wheels and an Eco switch that boosts fuel economy.
+The LE Eco Plus includes 16-inch alloy wheels and an Eco switch that boosts fuel efficiency.
 A smart key, navigation system and sunroof are optional on the Plus.
 The LE Eco Premium adds to the Plus features with simulated leather upholstery and heated front seats and has the same available options.